 "Yeah."
 That was back when she was still obsessed with me, and every recess we would play a kind of involuntary hide-and-seek to the chants of 'Bryce and Juli sitting in a tree'.
 I stop myself then, because I have no intention of walking through memory lane right now.

 We were both so young back then.
 I was so young, and passed up on something beautiful and amazing.
 Thinking about how stupid I was often made me want to borrow a time machine, go back, and beat some sense into my young self.

 "Oh, oh oh!
 You remember that time Luke tried to swing all the way around, and ended up banging his head?"
 Juli is laughing now.
-This playground contains too much of both of ours' memories.
+This playground contains too much of both our memories.